Driving the loop

 go to "Model turn" ◀─── automatic tool roundtrip

-The host cannot call next() twice without resolving an outstanding interrupt — that’s a state error.
-This is intentional.
-The driver forces the host to deal with interrupts before proceeding.
-You can’t accidentally ignore an approval request.
+The host cannot call next() twice without resolving an outstanding blocking interrupt (ApprovalRequest) — that’s a state error.
+Cooperative interrupts (AwaitingInput, AfterToolResult) require no resolution; calling next() again resumes the loop as described in the diagram.
+The driver forces the host to deal with blocking interrupts before proceeding so an approval request can never be silently skipped.

 Anatomy of a turn